Comparison

 | Feature flags + A/B tests | No | Yes |

-| Investigation surface | Web UI | AI agent in your editor (MCP) |
+| Investigation surface | Web UI | AI agent in your editor |

 | SDK install required | Yes — required for replay | PostHog snippet for replay; no SDK for errors |

-| SSO + SOC 2 + audit log | Yes | Audit log yes (agentry_recent_changes); no SSO/SOC 2 |
+| SSO + SOC 2 + audit log | Yes | Audit log yes through HTTP; no SSO/SOC 2 |

-| Pricing model | Per-session tiers | Free during beta, usage-based later |
+| Pricing model | Per-session tiers | All features on every plan; priced by events + retention |

 When LogRocket is the right call